Neufund/ico-transparency-monitor/README.md

 ICO smart contracts are assigned a transparency class via a [decision function](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/utils.js#L34) which takes a set of answers as an input.
 In principle all questions are answered by analysis of the Solidity code of smart contracts.
 We are not looking at teams, token models or their ecosystem impact.
 We also are not doing a typical code review that looks for bugs.
 We are looking for the following:

 * Breaches in trustless trust, where essential terms are controlled by a person, not a smart contract.
 A serious breach is for example a contracts that issues tokens from previously pledged ETH by action of an owner (and not in typical 'claim' pattern), less serious are token prices, caps and end dates that can be changed by the owner and not by some market mechanism or smart contract code.
-* ETH/money flow is not going through smart contract but is handled by some backend service (serious breach) or ETH goes directly to some wallet where it is out of control of smart contract even before ICO ends and tokens are issued.
+* ETH/money flow is not going through smart contract but is handled by some backend service (serious breach) or ETH goes directly to some wallet where it is out of control of smart contract even before ICO/STO ends and tokens are issued.
 * Smart Contract code is convoluted or it does something different than it looks.
 Most serious breach is a lack of source code.
 Less serious breach could be for example a day computation that uses 23 hours not 24 ;>

 Please note again note that we are not evaluation products or business model.
 A scam (like financial pyramid) can be 100% trustless and transparent from the code point of view.

-To help assess ICO issues we answer following set of questions for ICOs we list here:
+To help assess ICO/STO issues we answer following set of questions for ICOs/STOs we list here:

-1. Is ICO controlled by a smart contract? (some ICOs are entirely performed on the backend or smart contract and filled by data post factum.)
+1. Is ICO/STO controlled by a smart contract? (some ICOs are entirely performed on the backend or smart contract and filled by data post factum.)

 2. Is smart contract source code available? (even if there is a smart contract we need its source code, pretty obvious)